voidfill/Glasscord/README.md

 ## How do I install it?
 Well, glad you asked!

-### Visual Studio Code (+ potentially any other Electron app) instructions

-- ~~Look in the Releases section for the latest released version of Glasscord.
-Download the `glasscord.asar` file from there.~~
+- Look in the Releases section for the latest released version of Glasscord.
+Download the `glasscord.asar` file from there.
-  **VSCODE+ SUPPORT IS STILL UNDER HEAVY DEVELOPMENT -- NO RELEASES ARE PLANNED!
-YOU MUST PACKAGE YOUR OWN `glasscord.asar` TO USE IT**
 - Locate your Electron app installation folder.
 We will assume it being the root directory from now on.
 - Locate the `resources` folder.
 Inside it you'll likely have an `app.asar` file OR an `app` folder.